 There are generally more options to choose from than the passages.
 Which means that if there are 6 passages in the section, you may have 8 headings to choose from.
 Having more options is definitely more confusing.
 Some headings are quite similar to each other as well.
 Consider the below example and answer options:

-Well we have two options below and you need to select the correct one, which might seem easy but essentially you need to understand the passage before you do this.
+Well we have two options below and you need to select the correct one, which might seem easy but essentially you need to understand the passage in the IELTS reading section before you do this.

 - Option 1 – The leap of AI into complex problem solving